-- Ozone (O3): Ground-level ozone forms through the reaction of pollutants (chemicals that are precursors to ozone formation) emitted by industrial facilities, electric utilities, and motor vehicles.
+• Ozone (O3): Ground-level ozone forms through the reaction of pollutants (chemicals that are precursors to ozone formation) emitted by industrial facilities, electric utilities, and motor vehicles.
 The precursors for ozone formation can also be emitted by natural sources, particularly trees and other plants.
-Ground-level ozone can pose risks to human health, in contrast to the stratospheric ozone layer that protects the earth from harmful wavelengths of solar ultraviolet radiation. - Carbon Monoxide (CO): CO is a colorless, odorless gas that can be harmful when inhaled in large amounts.
-CO is released when something is burned.
-The greatest sources of CO to outdoor air are cars, trucks and other vehicles or machinery that burn fossil fuels.
+Ground-level ozone can pose risks to human health, in contrast to the stratospheric ozone layer that protects the earth from harmful wavelengths of solar ultraviolet radiation.